LighghtEeloo/Spring-game/README.md

 | 0 | 0 | 0 | 0 | 0 |
 | 0 | 0 | 0 | 0 | 0 |

-  Also the pieces currently located in these invaded blocks will be ***turned*** to the invader's pieces.
+  Also the pieces currently located in these invaded blocks will be ***turned*** to the invader's side.
 And for the blocks by the side, they need **3** pieces to spread out.
 For the blocks in the middle, they need **4**.
+  The spread out also has the possibility of chain reaction.
+If another block reaches the requirement of spreading out after one block's spread, it will spread out instantly as well.

   The goal is to ***turn*** all the pieces on the board to your side.
 Of course, after both players have dropped their first piece.